iobio/iobio-gru-backend/docs/updating_aws_deployment.md

 ```

 Now save a new version of the AMI from the AWS console by doing
-Actions>Image>Create Image.
-Name it using the following pattern, but increment
+`Actions>Image>Create Image`.
+Name it using the following pattern, but
-the gru version number (and the golang and/or singularity versions if you
+increment the gru version number (and the golang and/or singularity versions if
-also update those):
+you also update those):

 ```
 gru-backend-0.11.0_ubuntu-18.04_golang-1.13_singularity-3.5.3